Git-Leon/Leon-Hunter-Public-Portfolio/README.md

 * Computer Science Major, Mathematics Minor

 ### Summary
-Experienced T-shaped Engineer and Technical Instructor with a demonstrated history of managing and up-skilling teams of Junior engineers.
+Experienced T-shaped Engineer, Curriculum Developer, and Technical Instructor with a demonstrated history of managing and up-skilling teams of Junior engineers.
 Highly skilled in Cloud Native Application Development using Java8+, Spring, Mockito, and ReactJS.
 Knowledgeable in Cloud Dev Ops using unittest, JUnit5, Selenium, Docker, Jenkins, Kubernetes, and AWS.
 Avid user and advocate of version control management systems, cumulating more than [2500 total Git contributions in the past year](https://github.com/Git-Leon?tab=overview#year-link-2020).